GET HARD RESULTS. Start here

 The stop-start technique is an old-fashioned therapeutic technique for slowing down ejaculation and increasing the amount of time you can last in bed.

-It’s simple: when you feel like you’re about to ejaculate, simply stop doing the fun stuff until you feel the urge to orgasm go away.
+It’s simple: when you feel like you’re about to ejaculate during sex, stop until you feel the urge to orgasm go away.
 You can repeat this process several times while you and your partner have sex to extend your stamina by avoiding orgasm and ejaculation.

 This can make it easier for you to react to a too-early oncoming orgasm, and either slow down or stop your movement until the sensation passes.